wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 algorithm then writes (1, P, L) to the output stream, and moves pi forward by L.
 If the match could not be found, the algorithm simply writes (0, c) to the output, where c is the character pointed to by pi, and moves pi forward by 1.
+The paper notes that the compressed block is character decodable in one pass from left to right, as all sequences are to the left of the copy phrase, meaning when the copy phrase is to be process, the sequence must have already been decoded.